chriskirknielsen/2020/src/en/posts/breakout-container.md

 ```

 {% callout %}
-  A media query is not required since negative padding values are invalid.
+  A media query is not necessary since negative padding values are invalid. 👍
 {% endcallout %}

 Let's have a look at the complete code all together now: